ohlidalp/RefCountingObject-AngelScript/README.md

 ## How to use

 To install, just copy the 'RefCountingObject\*' files to your project.
-Presently, you'll also need 'Testbed/debug_log.h', I'll improve on that.

 Define your C++ classes by implementing `RefCountingObject` and calling `RegisterRefCountingObject()` for each type.